iamcal77/phase-3-restaurant/README.md

 # Magazine Domain Project

-This project implements a basic Magazine domain with classes for `Author`, `Article`, and `Magazine`.
+This project implements a basic Magazine domain with classes for `customer`, `restaurant`, and `review`.

 ## Getting Started